zoltanszor/showcase/README.md

 This showcase repository contains two projects to present programming skills in C++, Fortran90 and Python (and a little shell scripting).
-The code to found here were mostly written during my PhD time in the period of 2013 - 2015.
+The code to be found here were mostly written during my PhD time in the period of 2013 - 2015.
 Since both projects were intended for private use and aimed mostly to just do their job, beautiful coding style was not really a priority, though they are